 Christmas is a hard time for me.
 People ask me what I want for Christmas and I have a tough time telling them what I want!
 Of course, I have an Amazon wishlist and a mental wishlist.
 However, I still am not sure what to tell my loved ones what I want.

-Then there is also the small problem of that I tell them some things I want, but they won't buy them anyway!
-Anyhoo...
+Then there is also the small problem of me telling them some of the things I want, but they won’t buy them anyway!
+Anyhoo…

 The special prepper in your life can be hard to shop for.
 You know they love gadgets, but they have so many already!
 You know all about the “two is one and one is none” theory, but how many of one thing do they really need?
 Is a bucket of emergency storage food really a gift (yes, it is!)?